 Over the past year, the COVID-19 pandemic has forced some big changes in the world of medicine, making telehealth much more widely available than ever before.
-Although the pandemic is beginning to fade, it looks like the telehealth expansion is here to stay.
+Although the pandemic is continually shifting, it looks like the telehealth expansion is here to stay.
 Read on for a detailed overview of telehealth and what to expect from a virtual doctor’s visit.

 What Is Telehealth?